 She takes an active role at Black Belt Academy assisting her father teaching the little Tiger classes.
 She is recognized by her peers as great role model for kids on how to be successful in Tang Soo Do and in life.

-Mr. David von Hollen has experience in several martial art systems and was promoted to Ee Dan in 2015 in Tang Soo Do under Master Iverson.
+Mr. David von Hollen has experience in several martial art systems and was promoted to Sam Dan in 2017 in Tang Soo Do under Master Iverson.
 He specializes in street self-defense with a focus on teaching how all aspects of Tang Soo Do can be used to defend.

 He takes a very active role at Black Belt Academy, and his motto is, “having fun while learning Tang Soo Do”.
 He teaches weekly the little Tiger and Family classes and is always looking for ways to make himself, and his school better.
 Mr. von Hollen has two daughters, both Ee Dans.
 He focuses on Servant Leadership, taking a special interest in each of his students to help them achieve their potential.